-• support connections between families and schools, facilitating a child’s school readiness and successful transition to school
+CFLCs increase access and participation in quality early learning and support connections between families and schools, facilitating school readiness and successful transition to school for children and their families.

-CFLCs provide innovative child-focused environments, specifically tailored to early childhood learning, where children, family and workers can learn, play and grow together.
 The purpose-built indoor and outdoor play spaces help families build connections and belonging within their local community.

 CFLCs align with the ecological model of human development, which places the child at the centre and recognises the influence of relationships within the settings of the family and the community.